 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-The Brazilian national health surveillance agency, the Anvisa, has recommended the approval of three biological control active ingredients.
+The Brazilian national health surveillance agency, the Anvisa, has recommended the approval of two biological pesticides as new active ingredients.

 All set!
 This article has been sent to firstname.lastname@example.org.